basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 directories.
 2. Shut down the node you are going to upgrade.
 3. Uninstall your Riak TS package.
-4. Install the `riak_ee` package.
+4. Install the `riak-ts-ee` package.
 5. A standard package uninstall should not have removed your data directories.
 If it did, move your backup to where the data directory should be.
-6. Copy any customizations from your backed-up `vm.args` to the `riak_ee` installed `vm.args` file, these files may be identical.
+6. Copy any customizations from your backed-up `vm.args` to the `riak-ts-ee` installed `vm.args` file, these files may be identical.
-7. The `riak.conf` file from `riak_ee` will be significantly different from your backed-up file.
+7. The `riak.conf` file from `riak-ts-ee` will be significantly different from your backed-up file.
 While it will contain all of the same sections as your original, it will have many new ones.
 Copy the customizations from your original `riak.conf` file into the appropriate sections in the new one.
 Ensure that the following sections are present in `riak.conf`:
   * `riak_core` --- the `cluster_mgr` setting must be present.
 See [MDC v3 Configuration][config v3 mdc] for more information.
   * `riak_repl` --- See [MDC v3 Configuration][config v3 mdc] for more information.
   * `riak_jmx` --- See [JMX Monitoring][jmx monitor] for more information.
   * `snmp` --- See [SNMP][snmp] for more information.
-8. Start Riak KV on the upgraded node.
+8. Start Riak TS on the upgraded node.

 ## Basho Patches